 The annual du Maurier Quebec City Summer Festival, which takes place every year around the first two weeks of July, gathers musical talent from throughout the Province and around the globe to perform on 12 stages in and around the old city.

 Performers including Ani DiFranco, Los Lobos, Cesaria Evora, The Chieftains and Celine Dion have appeared over the years, with the emphasis on world beat and joie de vivre.
-An $8 button gets you into some 400 shows — a great deal especially when you consider that we’re talking Canadian dollars.
+A cheap button gets you into some 400 shows — a great deal especially when you consider that we’re talking Canadian dollars.

 Out and About